Soziale Innovationen für Unternehmen und Gesellschaft.

 ...Stärkung der Reputation und Imagegewinn bei unterschiedlichen Stakeholdergruppen.

 Die Marktgröße zur Deckung der Grundbedürfnisse einkommensschwacher Menschen beträgt insgesamt 80-110 Mrd.
-EUR.
-Dabei sind die Ausgaben für Wohnen & Energie, Ernährung sowie weitere Konsumgüter besonders hoch.
+Euro.
+Dabei sind die Ausgaben für Wohnen und Energie, Ernährung sowie weitere Konsumgüter besonders hoch.
 Selbst die anteilsmäßig geringsten Ausgaben für Grundbedürfnisse im Bereich Gesundheit übersteigen 2 Mrd.
-EUR.
-Jeder der Lebensbereiche bietet großes Potenzial für innovative Produkte und Dienstleistungen mit gesellschaftlichen und unternehmerischen Mehrwert.
+Euro.
+Jeder der Lebensbereiche bietet großes Potenzial für innovative Produkte und Dienstleistungen mit gesellschaftlichen und unternehmerischen Mehrwerten.